Fusion or Confusion? Multimodal Complexity Is Not All You Need: Method Reimplementation Details

 For every method, weight initialization is applied throughout the entire architecture, including encoders and method-specific extensions (Kaiming initialization for linear and convolutional layers with biases set to zero, constant values for the weight (\num{1.0}) and bias (\num{0.0}) of LayerNorm layers, and Gaussian initialization for additional parameters).
-Model-related blocks\eg for Transformers or ResNets are not re-initialized, as they are already initialized by PyTorch.
-For every Transformer block, sinusoidal positional encodings are used.
+Model-related blocks\eg for Transformers or ResNets, are not re-initialized specifically.
+For Transformer blocks, sinusoidal positional encodings are used.
+Unless a method architecturally requires full token sequences\eg cross-attention between modality token sequences, we propagate a single modality token\eg a \texttt{[CLS]} representation, from each encoder for efficiency and to keep bandwidth comparable across methods.